splineops/splineops/docs/user-guide/02_resize.rst

 * and the **synthesis degree**, which sets the spline model on the resized grid.

+These degrees are exposed through the :ref:`resize <api-resize>` API via the ``method`` argument.
+There are two main families of presets:

+* **Standard interpolation presets** – these use **no projection**
+  (analysis degree ``-1``) and perform plain spline interpolation:

+  - ``"fast"``      → interpolation degree 0 (nearest), analysis degree -1, synthesis degree 0
+  - ``"linear"``    → interpolation degree 1, analysis degree -1, synthesis degree 1
+  - ``"quadratic"`` → interpolation degree 2, analysis degree -1, synthesis degree 2
+  - ``"cubic"``     → interpolation degree 3, analysis degree -1, synthesis degree 3

+  These are appropriate when you mainly want smooth interpolation and are not aggressively downsampling.

-**The built-in antialiasing presets use oblique projection** with a lower analysis degree and a higher synthesis degree:
+* **Antialiasing presets** – these use an **oblique projection** with a lower analysis degree and a higher synthesis degree, designed for downsampling (and its inverse round-trip):

 .. list-table:: Spline degree configuration for oblique projection in :ref:`resize <api-resize>`
    :header-rows: 1